Getting Started With the Mac

 Listed below is a selection of posts from across the AppleVis website which have been especially selected to help you setup and get to know your first Mac.

 If you’re new to the Mac, learning and mastering the VoiceOver screenreader can seem daunting at first.
-In an attempt to streamline the search for essential getting started information across the AppleVis website, I will provide a series of tips, along with links to more comprehensive guides and podcasts, organized by heading and subheading.
+In an attempt to streamline the search for essential getting started information across the AppleVis website, I will provide a series of tips, along with links to more comprehensive guides and podcast episodes, organized by heading and subheading.

 From personal experience, I have found that one of the most effective ways to learn a new screenreader is to read documentation with another more familiar one.
 For example, you could start reading this guide on iOS, Android or Windows, gradually try various things on macOS, and finally, see how you do relying on VoiceOver in macOS in addition to or in place of your other screenreader.